-Finally, in the comparisons with \texttt{hal\textsubscript{WO}}, we can see that while it achieves one of the highest performances in term of precision ($79.5$\%), this comes at the cost of the lowest recall ($40.5$\%) of all models and thus poor F-measure.
-This confirms our hypothesis that, while effective at producing mostly factual content, only modeling hallucination as a fixed value for a whole instance is detrimental to the content generation procedure, which requires finer-grain annotations, as shown by our model recall ($46.4$\%), coupled with a robust precision ($79.0$\%).
+Finally, in the comparisons with \textit{hal\textsubscript{WO}}, we can see that while it achieves one of the highest performances in term of precision ($79.5$\%), this comes at the cost of the lowest recall ($40.5$\%) of all models and thus poor F-measure.
+This confirms our hypothesis that, while effective at producing mostly factual content, modeling hallucination only as a fixed value for a whole instance is detrimental to the content generation procedure.
+Finer-grain annotations are required, as shown by our model recall ($46.4$\%), coupled with a robust precision ($79.0$\%).

-\textbf{Weight impact on decoding.} As a CTG system, we can guide our network at inference to generate sentences following desired attributes.
-We explore the impact of different weight combinations in Tab.~\ref{tab:different-weight-combinations}.
+\textbf{Weight impact on decoding.} As we deal with a CTG system, we can guide our network at inference to generate sentences following desired attributes.
+The impact of different weight combinations is explored in Tab.~\ref{tab:different-weight-combinations}.
 In particular, we can see that changing weights in favor of the hallucination factor (top five lines) leads to decreases in both precision and recall (from $80.37$\% to $57.88$\% and $44.96$\% $4.82$\% respectively).
 We also observe that strongly relying on the hallucinating branch dramatically impacts performances ([$0.0$~$0.5$~$0.5$] obtains near 0 BLEU and F-measure), as it is never fed with complete, coherent sentences during training.
 However, some performance can still be restored via the fluency branch: [$0.0$~$0.1$~$0.9$] performs at $15.51$\% BLEU and $36.88$\% F-measure.

-Interestingly, we note that relaxing the strict constraint on the content factor in favor of the hallucination factor, i.e. choosing [$0.4$~$0.1$~$0.5$] instead of [$0.5$~$0.0$~$0.5$] obtains better performances ($56.16$\% vs $55.29$\% F-measure).
+It is interesting to note that the relaxation of the strict constraint on the content factor in favor of the hallucination factor, ([$0.4$~$0.1$~$0.5$] $\rightarrow $ [$0.5$~$0.0$~$0.5$]) obtains better performances ($56.16$\% vs $55.29$\% F-measure).
 This highlights that strictly constraining on content yields sensibly more factual outputs ($79$\% vs $80.37$\% precision), at the cost of constraining the model's generation creativity ($46.40$\% vs $44.96$\% recall).
-The [$0.4$~$0.1$~$0.5$] variant has more ``freedom of speech'' and sticks more faithfully to domain lingo (recall and BLEU) without compromising too much in terms of content.
+The [$0.4$~$0.1$~$0.5$] variant has more ``freedom of speech'' and sticks more faithfully to domain lingo (recall and BLEU), without compromising too much in terms of content.